johnw335/butterflyApp/README.md

 I used radio-buttons instead of a slider because it would have been very time consuming to show the animation of the bar moving to the correct button.

-I used screenshots of the faces, so their sizes vary a bit.
+I used screenshots of the faces, so their sizes vary a bit and I had to keep the annoying white boxes around them.

 The app is fully responsive.